Seaforth Greyhound Stadium

-Seaforth Greyhound Stadium was a greyhound racing stadium in Liverpool.
+Seaforth Greyhound Stadium was a greyhound racing stadium in Liverpool, England.

 Origins

 In 1927 the Seaforth area was heavily populated with industry and housing with very few available plots of land that could provide enough space for a new stadium.
 The plot selected was east of Liverpool docks and Crosby Road south and on the south side of Church Road.
 Three stands were constructed, two adjoining ones adjacent to Church Road and one on the opposite side of the course facing Crosby Road South and Henley Street (no longer in existence).
 The racing kennels were on the corner of Church Road and Caradoc Road but there was no room for resident kennels which would find a home on the Portland House grounds between the Old Seafield Convent and the impressive Seaforth Hall.

 Jimmy Shand and John Bilsland the owners of the Electric Hare Company had already built Stanley Stadium in 1927, the same year as Breck Park Stadium and Bilsland planned to open Seaforth (a third track in Liverpool) after buying out Shand for £400,000 in 1930.
 Shand duly planned to open his own track in Liverpool called White City which won the race between the pair to open first after delays to the construction at Seaforth.